etwk/blog/content/lists/books.md

 - [ ] They Were Her Property: White Women as Slave Owners in the American South #must #history
 - [ ] Forced to Care: Coercion and Caregiving in America
 - [ ] Tipping: An American Social History of Gratuities
+- [ ] The Trickster: A Study in American Indian Mythology
 ### Russia
 - [ ] All the Kremlin's Men: Inside the Court of Vladimir Putin
 - [ ] Illness and Inhumanity in Stalin's Gulag